 What if I say this mistake can cost you your safety?
 Poor cornering is an inability on your part; it’s common, but as a cyclist, you have to evolve and adapt to the correct body position in different forms of riding.

-Beginners do not always know that cornering also needs their attention on the choices of line.
+Initial learners do not always know that cornering also needs their attention on the choices of line.
 One needs to enter wide, lean into the apex, and then only exit wide for the traction, speed, and control in corners.

 But before they have to focus on any obstacles on the centerline.
 Don’t just brake in the turn in the middle; this can lead you to injury and even destabilize your position.

-9. Wrong Clothing
+9. Wrong Biking Clothing

 Wearing a windproof cape will prevent wind chill and keep body heat.
 Sleeve jerseys, thermal base layers, and waterproof fabrics can be a good choice for you as the base layers.
 When it’s cold outside, you can have an insulated jacket.

 Be free and notice your motion; if you fall in slow motion on your cycling journey, this could be something possibly wrong.
-This is because you are ignoring safety equipment or because your bike is not the right one for you to go along in long miles of tract, you know.
+This is because you are ignoring protection equipment or because your bike is not the right one for you to go along in long miles of tract, you know.

-If you wonder what the safety equipment is—all gear from helmets and gloves to high-quality reflective clothing you wear—it is all of that that keeps you safe from the risk of injuries.
+If you wonder what the safety equipment is gear from helmets and gloves to high-quality reflective clothing you wear—it is all of that that keeps you safe from the risk of injuries.
 Get into the habit of regularly checking and keeping your bike in perfect shape.

 11. Often skip out on Road Rules